tarekbazine/flutter_build_helper/README.md

 - [ ] A customizable step to edit stuff before build
 - [ ] A customizable step to check stuff
 - [ ] migrate to https://github.com/fluttercommunity

+---

+Feel free to star the repo if you like it. :)